Please select a question to reveal the answer.

 Please click on Degrees & Programs for descriptions of each of these programs and their degree requirements.

 New Ph.D. students first enter the Integrated Ph.D.
 Program without declaring a major discipline of study.
 That decision is deferred for one year, during which time they undertake a core curriculum and explore research options and elective courses throughout the Graduate School.
 Students entering the Ph.D. with advanced standing (i.e., after completing one of our Master’s programs) or who enter as M.D./Ph.D. students may enter directly into one of the six Ph.D. disciplines.

-The applicant must have a baccalaureate degree from an accredited institution with an overall Grade Point Average of 3.00 or better.
+The applicant must have a baccalaureate degree from an accredited institution.
 In some programs there are specific prerequisites.
 Evidence of appropriate motivation and character are also considered in the admissions decision.
 For more information, applicants should either consult with the program director or review the specific program requirements within our website.

 Please click on Requirements to view the documents required for admission.

 Please click on Deadlines to view the GSBMS application deadlines.